Acton Post |

 (1826 - 1840's), Traverse

-A French post established by Pierre Charles Le Sueur for trading and mining.
+A French post established by Pierre Charles Le Sueur for trading and mining copper.
 Also known as Fort Vert.
 Abandoned due to Indian hostility.
-The site is located on a 70-foot high natural mound at the Minnesota and Blue Earth Rivers, now farmland.
-No trace exists of the fort.
+The presumed site is located on a 70-foot high natural mound at the Minnesota and Blue Earth Rivers, now farmland.
+No trace currently exists of the fort.
+A marker is located on MN 66 just south of town.

 Cottonwood River Post